History of Chinese Americans: Transpacific trade

 The Chinese reached North America during the era of Spanish colonial rule over the Philippines (1565–1815), during which they had established themselves as fishermen, sailors, and merchants on Spanish galleons that sailed between the Philippines and Mexican ports (Manila galleons).
 California belonged to Mexico until 1848, and historians have asserted that a small number of Chinese had already settled there by the mid-18th century.
 Also later, as part of expeditions in 1788 and 1789 by the explorer and fur trader John Meares from Canton to Vancouver Island, several Chinese sailors and craftsmen contributed to building the first European-designed boat that was launched in Vancouver.

 Shortly after the American Revolutionary War, as the United States had recently begun transpacific maritime trade with Qing, Chinese came into contact with American sailors and merchants at the commercial port of Canton (Guangzhou).
 There, local individuals heard about opportunities and became curious about America.
 The main trade route between the United States and China then was between Canton and New England, where the first Chinese arrived via Cape Horn (the only route as the Panama Canal did not exist).
 These Chinese were mainly merchants, sailors, seamen, and students who wanted to see and acquaint themselves with a strange foreign land they had only heard about.
 However, their presence was mostly temporary and only a few settled permanently.

 American missionaries in China also sent small numbers of Chinese boys to the United States for schooling.
 From 1818 to 1825, five students stayed at the Foreign Mission School in Cornwall, Connecticut.
 In 1854, Yung Wing became the first Chinese graduate from an American college, Yale University.
 The Chinese Educational Mission of the 1870s-'80s continued this tradition, sending some 120 boys to be educated in New England schools.

+During the Coolie Trade, Chinese laborers were subjected to harrowing conditions and forcibly transported to work in places like Cuba under exploitative contracts.
+Lau Chung Mun, Toishan Historian, recounted the way generations of his family were “sold like pigs” to work as coolies, when transported from China to Cuba for labor.
+Lau Chung Mun also informed that his father and uncle were the only survivors of 13 sent to work in Cuba.
+The Chinese government sent an Imperial Mission to Cuba, to investigate working conditions and collected testimonies from laborers.
+In the 1874 Cuba Commission Report, a laborer, Chang Kuan testified about working 21 hour days and enduring beatings.
+Another laborer, Chu Tsun-fang recounts a denial of his release papers on the termination of his contract, and confinement in prison for six years while laboring without receiving wages.
+Laborer, Lin Chin, remarked on the lack of dignity in death, explaining that the laborers’ bones were discarded in pits and forgotten.
+The first hand testimonies from the Cuba Commission Report of 1874 provide vital insight into the abuse and dehumanization faced by Chinese Laborers during this period.